Wondering what I have been doing lately?

 Getting to know me.

 I am a wife to Glenn, a mother to Jeremy and Allison, a mother-in-law to Dana and Edward, a grandmother to Edison, Isaac, Maddie and Greta, a sister to Myers, Edsel and Francis, and aunt to many.
+My mission in life is to reach out to those struggling with mental health issues.
+I share my mental health story of hope and recovery with audiences everywhere.

 That reveals a tiny bit of information, but I would like to paint a larger picture of who I am by answering a wide range of questions.